-8. Evaluations of program/major findings:
+8. Program evaluation or evaluation of major findings:

 OSPI used multilevel logistic regressions to analyze whether kindergarten readiness, as assessed by the WaKIDS Whole-child Assessment, predicted 3rd grade Smarter Balanced Assessments (SBA) outcomes in math and English Language Arts (ELA).
 The dataset included matched student records from the 2015-16 WaKIDS kindergarten cohort and their 2018-19 3rd grade SBA results, in a study of 43,458 students.